Hans Mommsen

 Hans Mommsen (5 November 1930 – 5 November 2015) was a German historian, known for his studies in German social history, for his functionalist interpretation of the Third Reich, and especially for arguing that Adolf Hitler was a weak dictator.
-Descended from Nobel Prizewinning historian Theodor Mommsen, he was a member of the Social Democratic Party of Germany.
+Descended from Nobel Prize-winning historian Theodor Mommsen, he was a member of the Social Democratic Party of Germany.

 Life and career

 Mommsen was born in Marburg, the child of the historian Wilhelm Mommsen and great-grandson of the historian of Rome Theodor Mommsen.
 He was the twin brother of historian Wolfgang Mommsen.
 He studied German, history and philosophy at the University of Heidelberg, the University of Tübingen and the University of Marburg.
 Mommsen served as professor at Tübingen (1960–1961), Heidelberg (1963–1968) and at the University of Bochum (since 1968).
 He married Margaretha Reindel in 1966.
 He was a member of the Social Democratic Party of Germany from 1960 until his death.
 He died on 5 November 2015, his 85th birthday.